wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

 Compile the list by calling the ``ossec-makelists`` binary in ``/var/ossec/bin/``.
 Upon executing the ``ossec-makelists`` binary we will be prompted with the following message:

 .. code-block:: console

   # /var/ossec/bin/ossec-makelists
   * File lists/my-list.cdb needs to be updated

 This is the success message indicating that the text file ``/var/ossec/etc/lists/my-list`` was compiled into the CDB file ``/var/ossec/etc/lists/my-list.cdb``.
-The ``my-list`` file is what you can read, edit, and recompile with ossec-makeslits.
-The ``my-list.cdb`` file is the compiled CDB that Wazuh can read and use for high performance lookup during rule analysis.
+The ``my-list`` file is the one that you can read and edit, remembering to recompile with ``/var/ossec/bin/ossec-makelists`` afterwards.
+The ``my-list.cdb`` is the generated CDB file that Wazuh will read and use for high performance lookup during rule analysis.

 Using the CDB list in the rules
 -------------------------------